-The cut of beef that come from the beef tenderloin is known as the filet mignon.
+The cut of beef that it comes from is known as the filet mignon.
 I suppose you could call it a filet mignon roast, but the more technical term is a beef tenderloin.
-So yes, the beef tenderloin is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.
+So yes, it is the same as the filet mignon except the beef tenderloin is the whole cut of meat while individual portions are known as filet mignon.

-Since the beef tenderloin cut is on the smaller side both volume and weight wise in comparison to other cuts of beef like the sirloin or ribeye it can run on the more expensive side.
+Since this cut is on the smaller side in both volume and weight wise in comparison to other cuts of beef like the sirloin or ribeye it can run on the more expensive side.
 You will usually pay in between $25 and $30 a pound for a prime grade of it.

 For a 4 pound beef tenderloin roast like the one I used in this recipe, you can expect to pay a little over $100, which will feed 8 people.

-- CHEF TIP: Since there is not a lot of fat on the beef tenderloin, the higher the grade the more marbling of fat will be on it, so in this case buy the more premium grade.
+- CHEF TIP: Since there is not a lot of fat on it, the higher the grade the more marbling of fat will be on it, so in this case buy the more premium grade.

 HOW MANY MINUTES PER POUND DO YOU COOK IT

 There are different ways of cooking a beef tenderloin and I find by searing it up in a pan first in oil and higher temperatures to create a brown outer crust and then cooking it at lower temperatures in the oven renders the perfectly cooked finished product.
 Here are some basic rules of thumb when it comes to cooking it by the pound.

 - 425° at 12-14 minutes per pound for rare to medium rare (125° internal temperature)